 As we arrived early from the airport, our room at the Kimpton Vintage Hotel (1100 5th Ave) wasn’t ready.
 We stored our luggage and headed over to Pike Market Place.
 For a Thursday afternoon, it was insanely busy.
 We were pretty much inching forward through the main entrance, hardly being able to have a good look at the produce.
 We decided to return the next morning and explore some more after having breakfast at Le Panier (1902 Pike Place).
 Their bread and pastries were so good that for the remainder of our stay in Seattle, it became my morning walk to fetch breakfast.

-Also the lines for the next-door Starbucks (apparently one of their first outlets), Piroshky Piroshky (great filled sweet and savoury pastries) and Beecher’s Handmade Cheese (with an open window into their cheese factory) were legendary, especially in the weekend.
-Beecher’s 15-month old Flagship cheese was really good.
+Also, the lines for the next-door Starbucks (apparently one of their first outlets), Piroshky Piroshky (great filled sweet and savory pastries), and Beecher’s Handmade Cheese (with an open window into their cheese factory) were legendary, especially in the weekend.
+Beecher’s 15-month old Flagship cheese was delicious.
 Too bad that their renowned Mac ‘n Cheese set was too unpractical to lug around for 3 more weeks, but they also have a café on concourse C of SeaTac Airport if you decide to skip airline food altogether…

-They scraped off the original layer that have been expanding for 20-odd years in 2015 to prevent further erosion of the bricks on the walls from the sugar in the gum and over 1,100 kilo of gum was removed.
-Of course we had to add our own pieces of gum to this germ-fest.
+They scraped off the original layer that had been expanding for 20-odd years in 2015 to prevent further erosion of the bricks on the walls from the sugar in the gum, and over 1,100 kilos / 2,400 pound of gum was removed.
+Of course, we had to add our own pieces of gum to this germ-fest.

-Instead of opting for the long lines for the Space Needle for panoramic views of the city we went to Smith Tower on Pioneer Square.
-This 38-story (484 ft /148m) skyscraper dating back to 1914 and was the tallest in the city until was dethroned by the Space Needle in 1962.
-The grandeur of the Smith Tower is still there with marble from floor to ceiling, loads of shiny brass and operated elevators.
-The self-guide tour – in Roaring 20s style – was pretty amusing for the kids too.
+Instead of opting for the long lines for the Space Needle for panoramic views of the city, we went to Smith Tower in Pioneer Square.
+This 38-story (484ft / 148m) skyscraper dating back to 1914 and was the tallest in the city until it was dethroned by the Space Needle in 1962.
+The grandeur of the Smith Tower is still there with marble from floor to ceiling, loads of shiny brass, and operated elevators.
+The self-guided tour – in Roaring 20s style – was pretty amusing for the kids too.

-Its observatory provides a great views in all directions, including on the Space Needle and Columbia Centre, the currently tallest building of Seattle, almost twice as high as Smith Tower.
+Its observatory provides excellent views in all directions, including on the Space Needle and Columbia Centre, the currently tallest building of Seattle, almost twice as high as Smith Tower.
 At an admission of $19.14 relatively cheap too and no lines either!